basekit/google-webfonts-json-encoder/README.md

 * f: fonts format to download, defaults to woff,woff2,ttf.

+You can set your own defaults in config.js.

 ## YAML font list
-This is an example of our format, if you use another one, just adapt it to your own.
+This is an example of our format, if you use another one, just adapt it to your own, specifying its name in config.js (fontListFormat option) and creating a loader and a parser with that name, ended in Loader and Parser respectively.

 ---